KillerBOSS2019/TP-YTDM-Plugin/README.md

 - Toggle Play button
 - Skip a current song
 - Go to the Previous song
-- Seek forward & backward
+- Seek forward & backwardg
 - Show lyrics
 - Like & Dislike the current song
 - Add to library